Pomax/BezierInfo-2/docs/chapters/decasteljau/content.en-GB.md

 ### How to implement de Casteljau's algorithm

-Let's just use the algorithm we just specified, and implement that:
+Let's just use the algorithm we just specified, and implement that as a function that can take a list of curve-defining points, and a `t` value, and draws the associated point on the curve for that `t` value:

 ```
-function drawCurve(points[], t):
+function drawCurvePoint(points[], t):
   if(points.length==1):
     draw(points[0])
   else:
     newpoints=array(points.size-1)
     for(i=0; i<newpoints.length; i++):
       newpoints[i] = (1-t) * points[i] + t * points[i+1]
-    drawCurve(newpoints, t)
+    drawCurvePoint(newpoints, t)
 ```

 And done, that's the algorithm implemented.
-Except usually you don't get the luxury of overloading the "+" operator, so let's also give the code for when you need to work with `x` and `y` values:
+Although: usually you don't get the luxury of overloading the "+" operator, so let's also give the code for when you need to work with `x` and `y` values separately:

 ```
-function drawCurve(points[], t):
+function drawCurvePoint(points[], t):
   if(points.length==1):
     draw(points[0])
   else: